What is Vedic Art?

 Vedic Art -maalauksiani kesältä 2019.

-I teach two kinds of painting: Vedic Art, which is rooted in the Indian Vedic tradition, and Listening Painting which is based on presence and painting.
-You can explore Listening Painting in short workshops or join full courses.
-In both methods, the essential elements are stillness, deep listening, presence, and free self-expression.
-Neither approach involves evaluating, commenting on, or criticizing artworks.
+I teach two approaches to painting: Vedic Art, rooted in Indian Vedic tradition, and Listening Painting, grounded in presence.
+In both, the essential elements are stillness, inward listening, and free self-expression through painting.
+Neither approach involves evaluation, commentary, or critique of the work.

 VedicArtJenniArbelius2013